 He father drove tractor trailers and was a member of the Teamsters Labor Union.
 She recalls, as a young girl, sitting in the "big rigs" and her dad teaching her how to use his CB radio.

-Regina's other childhood memories include taking trips with her mother to the food pantry in New York City Housing authority to pick up block cheese and powered milk (government surplus food) and traditional southern Christmas dinners with her family and friends.
+Regina's other childhood memories include taking trips with her mother to the food pantry in New York City Housing authority to pick up block cheese and powdered milk (government surplus food) and traditional southern Christmas dinners with her family and friends.
 Vacations were to her dad's hometown in Goldsboro, North Carolina.
 Regina remembers her grandmother's house with a screen door which left Re with a dream to one day have a home with a screen door of her own.

 Throughout school, Regina set goals for herself and worked hard to achieve them.